dcapwell/scala-tour/src/Path Dependent Types.md

 ```

 ## Pulling it together
-Fan fiction is great and all (as long as they don't cross the streams), but lets use a more relistic example: `KeyValue` databases.
+Fan fiction is great and all (as long as they don't cross the streams), but lets use a more realistic example: `KeyValue` databases.

 ```scala
 object KeyValue {